apache/brpc/docs/en/bvar_c++.md

 **caveat: make sure the name of bvar is globally unique, otherwise, the expose() will fail.
 When the option -bvar_abort_on_same_name is true(false by default), program will abort.**

 ### Best Practice for Naming:
-There are different bvar from different module, to avoid duplicating name, we'd better follow the rule as `module_class_indicator`
+There are different bvar from different module, to avoid duplicating name, we'd better follow the rule as `module_class_indicator

--   a module usually refers to the program name, can be the acronym of product line, like inf_ds，ecom_retrbs etc.
+-   a module usually refers to the program name, can be the acronym of product line, like inf_ds, ecom_retrbs etc.
 -   a class usually refers to the class name/ function name, like storage_manager, file_transfer, rank_stage1.
 -   an indicator usually refers to qps, count, latency etc.